olbotta/olbotta.github.io/pages/home.md

-- Hi! i'm Fabio Bottarelli and i love sound and music computing and NIMEs.
+- Hi! i'm Fabio Bottarelli and i love **sound and music computing** and NIMEs.
 -
-- # 🎓 where i studied
+- # 🎓 what i studied
 	- Master degree in **informatics** @  [Università degli Studi di Milano](https://www.unimi.it) with a thesis on "*space-osc: an object-based augmented reality controller for sound spatialization in live performances*" advisor: [Federico avanzini](https://avanzini.di.unimi.it/), [Laboratorio di Informatica Musicale](https://www.lim.di.unimi.it/) collapsed:: true
 		- repository:: https://gitlab.com/space-osc